 HEA has an onsite hearing center led by Dr. Carrie Raz (Doctor of Audiology).
 Her objectives for the hearing center are twofold: to improve access to hearing healthcare for HEA clients and to improve the success of her hearing center.
 The two objectives are not mutually exclusive.

 In late 2017, Dr. Raz sought out SHOEBOX QuickTest, a simple, self-administered hearing screening test used for new customer acquisition.
-The QuickTest technology promised to provide an accurate assessment in only a few minutes: one minute for the test and a couple minutes for follow-up questions, all on our iPad hearing test.
+The QuickTest technology promised to provide an accurate assessment in only a few minutes: one minute for the test and a couple minutes for follow-up questions, all on our mobile audiometric device.
 The speed of the system was a major factor because it was important that the test did not slow down clinical operations.
 The QuickTest also promised to be simple to use, which was critical because ophthalmology technicians — not hearing health professionals — were tasked with administering the test.

 Dr. Raz ran the pilot from December of 2017 to March of 2018 (approximately three full months) where she evaluated incorporating a QuickTest into an HEA-affiliated ophthalmology clinic workflow.
 Here is how the hearing test was administered during the eye exam: